mark-rushakoff/iterm2_escape/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+iterm2_escape is available under the terms of the MIT License.
+See `LICENSE.txt` for more details.